Showing 1 - 1 OF 1

 Resources are available to help you understand and manage your finances, including one-on-one financial counseling to assist you and your family with financial readiness.
 Services are designed to focus on money management issues throughout your active-duty lifecycle and into retirement.
 Financial readiness educational opportunities range from basic planning to long-term investing.
 Check out the information below to see what’s available at your installation.

-The Airman and Family Readiness Center's Personal Financial Management (PFMP) conducts a series of money management classes targeting all E-4 and below, first time overseas personnel, but also combines sophisticated financial concepts that can be understood and applied by anyone.
+The Military and Family Readiness Center's Personal Financial Management conducts a series of money management classes targeting all E-4 and below, first time overseas personnel, but also combines sophisticated financial concepts that can be understood and applied by anyone.
 Included are tips on how to get the most for your money while living on Okinawa.
 You can register for any of our financial workshops at www.tockify.com/kadenamfrc/pinboard.

 Get ready for your move before it happens.
-Try to set aside at least 3 months of pay in a separate "emergency account".
+Try to set aside at least three months of pay in a separate "emergency account.”
 If you take advance pay, keep in mind it must be paid back.
 Be careful to use it for needed expenses and not a last great vacation before completing your permanent change of station.
-It is highly recommended to bring at least $3,000 with you to set up house on Okinawa.
-As of 1 Aug 2009, all in bound accompanied military personnel will be required to reside on base.
+It is highly recommended to bring at least $7,000 to $10,000 with you to set up house on Okinawa.
+As of Aug.
+1, 2009, all in-bound accompanied military personnel will be required to reside on base.
 Rent and utilities are covered for on-base housing.
-For those who are authorized to live off base, the Off Base Housing Data Sheet provides estimates of average rent and monthly utility expenses.
+For those who are authorized to live off base, the off-base housing data sheet provides estimates of average rent and monthly utility expenses.

 PCS advance payments provide a member with funds to meet extraordinary expenses incident to a government-ordered relocation.
 It is intended to assist with the out-of-pocket expenses that exceed or precede reimbursements incurred in a duty location change, and are expenses not typical of day-to-day military living.
 An advance of pay shall not be authorized for the specific out-of-pocket expenses covered by advances of other pays and entitlements, if such advances are used (to include travel allowances and per diem, overseas station housing allowance, BAQ, VHA and dislocation allowance).